-The departmental recommendation letter presents the reasoning of the department for the proposed appointment of the candidate.
-It is to be based on an evaluation of the candidate by all eligible members of the department, and it should be addressed to the administrator with approval authority for the action proposed, as specified in the Authority and Review Chart.
+The departmental recommendation letter represents the department's justification and reasoning for the proposed action.
+It should be based on an evaluation of the appointee by all eligible members of the department, and should be addressed to the administrator with approval authority for the proposed action, as specified in the Authority and Review Chart.